-We discuss the wild tale of his first fight in MMA where he wasn’t sure if he would make it out alive and how he has witnessed the sport change over the years.
+We discuss the wild tale of his first fight in MMA, where he wasn’t sure if he would make it out alive and how he has witnessed the sport change over the years.
 Also, his advice on training and sparring smart for career longevity, his time at the Militech Fighting Sytems could be considered one of the first super camps of the sport.
-Finally, we discuss the overall benefits he has gained from living a martial arts lifestyle as he now continues to train upcoming martial artists at his gym Jeremy Horns Elite Performance located in Utah.
+Finally, we discuss the benefits he has gained from living a martial arts lifestyle as he now continues to train upcoming martial artists at his gym Jeremy Horns Elite Performance in Utah.

-Listen to the Jeremy Horn Interview Here:
+Listen to Jeremy Horn

-Jeremy Horn Interview
+Jeremy Horn Interview Transcript

 Sonny Brown: Jeremy, pleasure to have you here today, mate.
 Let’s hope all is well over there in Utah.
 Looks very sunny in the background, I must say.